International conventions, treaties, and agreements.

 USCG NVIC 07-95 Guidance on Inspection, Repair and Maintenance of Wooden Hulls

 What our nonprofit Anchors Aweigh Academy and its

 - Published over 300 website main topic webpages, many with full articles on the topic.
 See our Website Contents in the Right Sidebar for the listing of the main topic pages.

-- Published over 9,000 marine vendor webpages, all with their contact information, most with a description of their products and services, many with product documentation, specifications and independent reviews.
-(Includes: Boat designers, boat building tools, material and equipment manufacturers and suppliers, boat builders and dealers, yacht brokers, marine surveyors, boat insurers, boat transporters, skippers and crews, boatyards and marinas, yacht clubs, boat rentals and yacht charters, boating, seamanship and maritime schools, marine law attorneys and expert witnesses, boat refitters and repairers, book authors and publishers, and video producers)
+- Published over 9,000 marine vendor webpages, all with their contact information, most with a description of their products and services, many with product documentation, specifications and independent reviews. (incl.: Boat designers, boat building tools, material and equipment manufacturers and suppliers, boat builders and dealers, yacht brokers, marine surveyors, boat insurers, boat transporters, skippers and crews, boatyards and marinas, yacht clubs, boat rentals and yacht charters, boating, seamanship and maritime schools, marine law attorneys and expert witnesses, boat refitters and repairers, book authors and publishers, and video producers)

 - Acquired over 120,000 pages of product documentation including Catalogs, Brochures, SpecSheets, Pictures, Serial Number Guides, Installation Manuals, OpManuals, Parts Schematics, Parts Bulletins, Shop Manuals, Wiring Diagrams, Service Bulletins, and Recalls.
-And have made all viewable to academy members through the EAB website.
+And have made all viewable to Academy Members through our EAB website.

-- Acquired over 1,200 books and magazine back issues in our academy library and so far have made over 700 viewable to academy members through the EAB website.
+- Acquired over 1,200 books and magazine back issues in our academy library and so far have made over 700 viewable to Academy Members through our EAB website.

 - Published over 500 DIY How-To articles about boat design, construction, inspection, operation, maintenance, troubleshooting and repair.
 We are working hard to do more.

 We are currently formatting and polishing the Anchors Aweigh Academy online and hands-on courses.
-The Marine Surveying course has proven to be excellent for both the beginner and the seasoned surveyor, and especially helpful to the Do-It-Yourselfer.
+Our Marine Surveying course has proven to be excellent for both the beginner and the seasoned surveyor, and especially helpful to the Do-It-Yourselfer.

-IF YOU ARE NOT YET AN ACADEMY MEMBER,
+IF YOU ARE NOT YET AN ANCHORS AWEIGH ACADEMY MEMBER,

 CLICK HERE to discover how you can become a Member and gain FULL access to